 Article of the guest columnist, Esteban O. Lavilla y Juan A. González for surdelsur.com

 Patagonian-Andean Domain of Argentina

-The Puna Province covers the provinces of Jujuy, Salta, Tucumán, Catamarca, La Rioja, San Juan and Mendoza.
+The Puna Province is part Patagonian-Andean Domain of Argentina.
+It covers the provinces of Jujuy, Salta, Tucumán, Catamarca, La Rioja, San Juan and Mendoza.

 It occupies the high mountains and plateaus of the Argentine west reaching 4500 m (14764 feet) above sea level.
 The minimum height varies between the 2000 m (6562 feet) to the south and the 3400 m (11154 feet) to the north.
 Its upper boundary is with the High-Andean Province, whereas the lower one is variable, either with the Yunga or the Woodland province.

 Cold and dry, with almost exclusively summer rainfalls which decrease in a north-south gradient up to some areas where it hardly ever rains.

 Mountains, plateaus and quebradas, with rocky or arenous soils which are very poor in organic matter.

 The characteristic vegetation is a shrubby steppe, though there are also hebaceous formations and meadows.
 The height of the prevailing plants varies from 20 (7.87 inches) and 100 cm (39 inches).

 Several climax communities have been identified, the most outstanding ones being the following: